roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/Operations & Maintenance (O&M) Management/Use a node pool to create a node with a custom NVIDIA driver version.md

     nvidia-device-plugin-cn-beijing.192.168.8.14    1/1     Running   0          9d    192.168.8.14    cn-beijing.192.168.8.14    <none>           <none>
     ```

-    You can refer to the Node column to find the node that is newly added to the cluster.
+    You can check the NODE column to find the node that is newly added to the cluster.
 The name of the pod that runs on the node is `nvidia-device-plugin-cn-beijing.192.168.1.128`.

-3. Run the following command to query the NVIDIA driver version of the node:
+5. Run the following command to query the NVIDIA driver version of the node:

     ```
     kubectl exec -ti nvidia-device-plugin-cn-beijing.192.168.1.128 -n kube-system -- nvidia-smi